AGA and the Academic Community

 As an institute of higher learning, you want your graduates to have a wide range of career opportunities.
 AGA members – at every level of government, from all across the country – are looking for bright, eager graduates to choose a career path in public service.
 When we work together, both goals are possible.

-For Professors: FREE professor membership is available to academicians who are not current AGA members.
-Please review these Terms and Conditions to ensure eligibility.
+For Professors: One year of FREE electronic membership is available to academicians who are not current AGA members.
+This membership also includes one year of membership in the nearest local AGA chapter.
 To sign up, please email email@example.com.

 For Students: As a member, students can have mentoring experiences, receive career advice and guidance, learn about the “day in the life of a government financial professional" and give back to their local community.
 They will also be able to network with senior officials from every level of government at our events.
 We offer a FREE membership for students to engage with a local AGA chapter!
 Students just need to visit the student page to sign up.

-AGA has many national and chapter leaders willing to serve as guest lecturers/presenters on a variety of topics, including the benefits of a career in government, as their schedules permit.
+AGA has many national and chapter leaders willing to serve as guest lecturers/presenters on a variety of topics, as their schedules permit.
 To request a guest lecturer or presenter, please submit the request form to AGA at least 30 days in advance of the event (you will need to log into My AGA to fill out the form).

 Relevant AGA programs: